vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ```

 ## Nominate your node
-To move on to self-staking, wait until the next epoch to see your node on the node list.
+To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [token dApp](https://sandbox.token.vega.xyz/staking/).

 Then, associate your tokens and nominate your node using the [token dApp ↗](https://sandbox.token.vega.xyz/staking/) or by interacting directly with the smart contract.

 ## Submit signature bundle
-In the epoch after you announced your node, the network will build a signature bundle: proof from the network that your node can be added to the multisigControl signers.
+In the epoch after you announced your node, and once your pending validator has seen transactions and sent heartbeats, your node will be added to a signature bundle built by the network: proof from the network that your node can be added to the multisigControl signers.

 Use the 'add signer' tool on [sandbox.tools.vega.xyz ↗](https://sandbox.tools.vega.xyz/) to submit the signature bundle.
+You'll need your node ID, which you can find on the latest epoch's [validator list](https://api.sandbox.vega.xyz/api/v2/epoch).

 Once the signature bundle is accepted, your node will be able to emit signatures to control withdrawals from the bridge.

 :::caution
 You need to add your node as a signer by the end of the epoch that the signature is emitted in.
 If you do not, the node will be demoted and removed from the signer set.